Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Sidemission units should no longer spawn in rocks
 - Changed: Using player vehicle var name as references is broken if the game thinks that a player is a "Error: No unit", use allPlayers instead of d_player_entities (maybe one day BI will fix)
 - Changed: Better check if a unit is a player as isPlayer scripting command returns false if a player is "Error: No unit"
-- Changed: You no longer need to put the playable units var names into d_player_entities or d_entities_tt_blufor/d_entities_tt_opfor in x_init\fn_preinit.sqf anymore.
+- Changed: You no longer need to put the playable units var names into d_player_entities or d_entities_tt_blufor/d_entities_tt_opfor in init\fn_preinit.sqf anymore.
 The var names are still needed just not in those arrays anymore
 - Changed: When ace is found use ace arsenal instead of BI virtual arsenal (works also for ranked mode except uniforms and items for now)
 - Changed: Added ACE support for different medical items (by Boersencrash321)
 - Added: Support for special rank "General"